hoyosmanuel/MSMC2-Protocol/docs/source/05_Data_Processing_4.rst

 -------------------------------------------

 .. note::
- ´´bedtools complement´´ identifies genomic regions not covered by the input file (hLar_genes_with_buffer.bed), producing as output the intergenic regions (hLar_intergenic.bed) assuming that intergenic regions are approximately neutral
+ ``bedtools complement`` identifies genomic regions not covered by the input file (hLar_genes_with_buffer.bed), producing as output the intergenic regions (hLar_intergenic.bed) assuming that intergenic regions are approximately neutral

 .. code-block:: bash